filt3rek/hscript-template/README.md

 	";}__s__+="
       ";}__s__+="";return __s__;
 ```
-And we give it to eat to the *Template*'s `execute` function and we get :
+And we give it to eat to the *Interp*'s `execute` function and we get :
 ```
 Hello "Mrs. Annie Cordy", your main company is : Company 1 Bonjour Madame !